-This was a 'this is absolutely fantastic' dinner!
-I knew I wanted to make scallops for our dinner and found the recipe (I should say recipes) in "Stir" by Barbara Lynch, one of my favorite new cookbook purchases.
+This was a 'this is absolutely fantastic' comment dinner!
+I knew I wanted to make scallops for our dinner and found the recipes in "Stir" by Barbara Lynch, one of my favorite new cookbook purchases.
 I was torn between the scallops on a bed of celery root puree and the scallops with sauce verte so I made both!
 The combination was 'absolutely fantastic'.

 I seared the scallops on the stove using the flat side of my cast iron griddle that I also use for searing fish on the grill outdoors.
 Dry scallops are important to get a good sear and they can't be crowded or they will steam and not sear.